 How do I apply to the IEP?

-All prospective IEP students must apply online at or download an Enrollment Form.
-To receive an I-20, IEP applicants also need to submit a Certification of Finances form, bank letter or statement, and a copy of their passport identity page.
+All prospective IEP students must Apply Online.
+If you have slow Internet, or connection issues, you can download an Application Form and submit it to firstname.lastname@example.org.
+To receive an I-20, IEP applicants also need to submit a Certification of Finance form, bank letter or statement, and a copy of their passport identity page.